Top 10 things that make Moseley Old Hall a special house

 It would have been very cramped for Charles who was over 6 feet tall, but he declared it to be 'the best place hee was ever in'.

 Charles' letter to Jane Lane

-In the Exhibition Room you can view the letter Charles II sent to Jane thanking her for her assistance in helping him escape to France.
+In the Parlour you can view the letter Charles II sent to Jane thanking her for her assistance in helping him escape to France.

 He was disguised as Jane’s travelling servant and rode towards Bristol.
 After the Restoration, Jane was rewarded with £1,000 to buy 'a jewel for herself'.
 This was the same sum offered for the capture of Charles whilst he was on the run.

 Thomas Whitgreave's portrait

 Over the fireplace in an upstairs room, is a portrait of Thomas Whitgreave who was the owner of Moseley at the time of Charles’ visit.

 He later became known as ‘the Preserver’ for his part in sheltering the king.

 When Charles saw it in 1651, the chapel would have looked different to today.
 The roof was open to the rafters and it wasn’t possible to openly worship as Catholics.